Home

 Kenya's National Anthem - The Kenya National Anthem, like it's flag, was adopted in 1963 - the date of Kenya's independence.
 Written in Swahili, the title translates as "Oh, God of All Creation".

-Kenya climate - Kenya has a tropical climate with sun throughout the year.
+Kenya's Climate - Kenya's climate various accross the country.
+Generally it has a tropical climate with sun throughout the year.
 Two times per year, the weather changes from rainy to dry season.
+The north and north-east part of the country are generally dry.
 The coast region is hotter than inlands, and in the mountains it's outright cold.

 Economy of Kenya - The country's economy has seen growth almost each year since 1990.
 Main sectors are tea, coffee, flowers and of course tourism.
-Here are all the facts.
+Here are all the facts about Kenya's economy.

 Kenya Real Estate - This sector has seen a lot of growth in Kenya in recent years, although limited mainly to rich Kenyans and foreigners, and commercial property for tourism (resorts, lodges).
 There are some legal things to check well, such as unclear land rights.